sukiprotocol/dex-ui/README.md

 ## Credits

-To all the Ethereum and Polygon community
+To all the EVM loving community